Avoiding Gmail Spam After the Latest Security Update

 10. Send Valuable Content to Your Subscribers

-Interacting with your recipient is always a two-way street: if your ultimate goal is to increase ROI, you have to give something to your subscribers as well, not just fill their emails with generic letters to convince them into buying from you.
+Interacting with your contacts is always a two-way street: if your ultimate goal is to increase ROI, you have to give something to your subscribers as well, not just fill their emails with generic letters to convince them to buy from you.

 Knowing how to provide valuable content is a part of email personalization that requires some deeper digging and analysis.
-As previously stated, don’t hesitate to ask recipients to share some of their information, this time go beyond basic questions: ask what content would they like to receive?
+As previously stated, don’t hesitate to ask your email contacts to share some of their information, this time, go beyond basic questions: ask what content would they like to receive?
 Do they like some particular email format?

 Valuable content can look like a series of educational articles, how-to videos, or product-related information.
-Your email should provide help or solution to the client’s problem.
+Your email should provide help or a solution to your client’s problem.
 The most important question you should ask yourself before sending a letter is: ‘What will my subscribers get out of it?’

 Sending valuable content is the only way to keep long-term relationships with your subscribers and keep your emails out of the spam folder.

-Gmail’s new update is only a part of a campaign to protect email recipients from the onrush of spam.
-As more and more brands compete for a place in the recipients’ Inboxes, we should expect more rules that protect email users.
+Gmail’s new update is only a part of a campaign to protect email recipients from suspicious emails and spam messages.
+As more and more brands compete for a place in their recipients’ Inboxes, we should expect more rules that automatically protect Gmail email users.

 But again, higher security standards should not trouble email marketers that follow the best email marketing practices.
 Senders that stick to delivering targeted and relevant messages shouldn’t have to worry about the spam folder.
 They will always be beyond the curve as more security regulations are introduced.